Café des Ambassadeurs: American-style music hall and closure

 A sketch of the interior of the new Ambassadors theatre-restaurant with the Blackbirds show of 1926 in progress with Florence Mills performing.

 The outbreak of the First World War in 1914 changed everything.
 Les Ambassadeurs reopened in the summer of 1915 with the stars of the moment, but the Belle Époque atmosphere was gone.
 After several changes in the management, the director of the Casino Kursaal of Ostend, Edmond Sayag, took over the lease of the venue in 1925, with the ambition of transforming the venue into a sumptuous American-style music hall.
 The City of Paris, which owned the property, allowed this to happen.

-Hittorf's beautiful façade was initially preserved, as was the stage, albeit modernised, but the auditorium changed completely.
+Hittorff's beautiful façade was initially preserved, as was the stage, albeit modernised, but the auditorium changed completely.
 The armchairs were replaced by a dance floor around which tables and chairs were set up that could seat 1,000 patrons; behind the boxes, a gallery; on the first floor, a balcony; the whole profusely flowered by heavy beds of roses, wisteria, stylised plants and intoxicatingly fragrant flowers, stretching up to the roof, giving the place the allure of a garden from Arabian Nights, sparkling with luminous fountains.
 It was inaugurated in May 1926 as the Restaurant-Théâtre des Ambassadeurs.

 Blackbirds of 1926 – Florence Mills, Johnny Hudgins and chorus girls rehearse on roof of the London Pavilion, where they had moved in September 1926.

 The new formula lasted until 1929, and was a real success, mainly due to the arrival in France of excellent American and African American artists, singers, dancers and jazz orchestras, to attract the growing number of American tourists.
 (Each summer from 1926 to 1929, well over a quarter of a million Americans came to Paris.)
 Following the success of Josephine Baker in the Revue Nègre in 1925, in May 1926 Les Ambassadeurs imported Lew Leslie's Blackbirds featuring Florence Mills, Edith Wilson, Johnny Hudgins and the Three Eddies with the Plantation Orchestra (led by violinist Ralph "Shrimp" Jones).